eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Sets of skills for embedded machine learning engineers, VLSI machine learning engineers, embedded deep learning engineers, and VLSI deep learning engineers as well as related roles like embedded computer vision engineers:
++ Research and develop CNN/RNN neural network compression algorithms, focusing on quantization and pruning
++ Either in AI tools; or autonomous embedded area; or FPGA
++ Knowledge of distributed machine learning framework (distributedTensorFlow/MXNET) or cloud/edge federation is a plus
 + workflow for embedded computer vision product development:
 	- dataset sourcing
 	- dataset curation